lwriedt/lwriedt.github.io/AI_Definition.md

 ![Reinforcement](AI_Definition-Reinforcement.jpg)

 Reinforcement learning is a method where the system learns by doing.
-When the systems makes an action it receives either a reward for correct behavior, or is punished for bad actions.
+When the systems makes an action it receives either a reward for correct behaviour, or is punished for bad actions.
+While doing it's job and receiving rewards and punishments, it improves the algorithm settings to avoid mistakes and achieve better results.

+The algorithm needs a target to optimize performance against, and it need a digital representation of the physical world like a digital twin if it to be embedded into e.g. a machine.

-This can be used to train industry robots to spray paint car spare parts or move objects between assembly lines.
+This can be used to train industry robots to spray paint car parts or move objects between assembly lines.

+This can also be used to optimize digital processes like a spam mail filter.

 ### Generative

 ![Generative](AI_Definition-Generative.jpg)

-Generative sysstems produces genuine new content based on requests.
-This can be natural language like teksts or visuals like pictures or videos.
+Generative systems produces genuine new content based on requests.
+This can be natural language like texsts or visuals like pictures or videos.

 The system is trained with vast amounts of texts or visual material, and uses this to generate reponse to questions.
+The system may be presented with a question (a 'prompt') and will respond with a generated new answer, not copy/paste from something, that already exists.

 This can be used to structure texts, respond to exam questions or generate new artwork.